reportportal/docs/src/md/src/SavedSearches_Filters/FiltersPage.md

 To open launches based on saved filter, change switcher of 'Display on launches' to ON position and click the link of filter's name
 The filter will be opened as a tab on the "Launches" page.

+>**Note:** You can share with a quick filter on All launches with your team members by sending them a link to this filter.
+To perform this operation, filter should be shared.
+If user clicks on the link, he is redirected to this filter on All launches view, where a quick filter has been already.

 It is the only place where it is possible to delete the filter from ReportPortal.

 To do this, click the 'delete' icon of your filter and confirm the action.